 Our base is in Bath, with a second office in Greater Manchester, but our people work across the UK and to a great extent independently.
 The appointee will be expected to spend a significant part of each working week in Bath, with frequent travel to London and elsewhere, and will be required to make a direct contribution to income on the ‘shopfloor’.

-We are looking for someone able to build on Rob’s achievements – our medium-term goal is to raise turnover to £3 million – with a particular focus on driving forward our work around ‘place’ and community.
+We are looking for someone able to build on Rob’s achievements – our medium-term goal is to raise turnover to £3 million – with the ideas and drive to explore new areas of work.
 We are looking also for someone who shares our excitement at what we do and our strong values base and who, critically, will approach the Chief Executive role in a collegiate way in close collaboration with senior colleagues, utilising everyone’s knowledge and expertise.
 We are not interested in a heroic leader.

 Our reputation is high: we are well-known in government and stand at the forefront of social policy thinking and practice through our pioneering work.
 Our next Chief Executive will bring the energy, skills and vision to ensure that continues.